I am Owen Wilson

 1. Compute Shader

 For the graph system, I wrote a compute shader that positions thousands of cubes on a grid based on different math functions (like sine waves, ripples, spheres, etc).
 These functions are all GPU-driven, which means they update in real-time without needing the CPU.
-I also wrote a small HLSL shader that colors each cube based on its position in world space — it's a simple touch, but it makes the shapes look way more dynamic as they animate.
+I also wrote a small HLSL shader that colors each cube based on its position in world space - but it's not required, it only makes the shapes look way dynamic as they animate.

 A Sphere instantiated with the compute shader.